dyozie/pivotal-hd-docs/content/introduction/hive.md

 Hive is a data warehouse system for Hadoop that facilitates easy data summarization, ad-hoc queries, and the analysis of large datasets stored in Hadoop compatible file systems.
-Hive is initially developed by Facebook, Hive is now part of Apache.
+Facebook initially developed hive and is now part of Apache.
 The paper describes how Hive can be used to build a PetaByte Scale warehouse using Hive [hive-icde2010.pdf](http://infolab.stanford.edu/~ragho/hive-icde2010.pdf)